Is your hearing holding you back? Are your hearing aids no longer enough? A better quality of life is possible.

 Frequently Asked Questions

-It is time when you struggle to hear conversation even when wearing hearing aids or have a severe hearing loss in at least one ear.
+When you struggle to hear even when wearing hearing aids or if you have a severe hearing loss in at least one ear.

 B. Sound sent through the coil to the implant under the skin